-At monday.com, nothing to us is more important than the success of our customers and the protection of their personal data.
+At monday.com, nothing to us is more important than our customers’ success and the protection of their data.
 With customers in nearly every country in the world, we adhere to the General Data Protection Regulation (GDPR).
 The GDPR expands the privacy rights granted to European individuals and requires certain companies that process the personal data of European individuals to comply with a new set of regulations.
 In particular, the GDPR may apply to companies that process the personal data of European individuals and have a presence in the EU (e.g. offices or establishments) and to companies that do not have any presence in the EU but target the European market (e.g. by offering goods or services to the European market) or monitor the behavior of European individuals.
 We’re here to help our customers in their efforts to comply with the GDPR.

-What is GDPR?
+What is the GDPR?

 - Received an internationally recognized security certification for ISO 27001 ISMS (information security management system) and ISO 27018 (for protecting personal data in the cloud).